EXPLOSIVES DETECTION FOR THE FUTURE

 Laser light that has reflected 1000 times between two mirrors.

 ABOUT ALTI LLC

 James Hargrove, Ph.D., founded ALTI LLC in 2008 after 20 years of laboratory experience in the areas of analytical, physical, and environmental chemistry.
 He has since brought on a team of hardworking specialists to revolutionize the way we locate IEDs.

 ALTI LLC aims to replace the bomb sniffing dog as well as existing, less effective explosive trace detection technology.
 Our product is undergoing a rigorous design process which aims to create a highly rugged, easy to use, and portable solution to one of the most dire problems facing global society.

-ALTI's patented TD-CRDS system utilizes concentrated waves of ultraviolet light, which are bounced back and forth between specialized mirrors thousands of times, enabling users to detect the explosive compounds used in common types of IEDs down to the parts per trillion range.
+ALTI's patented TD-CRDS system utilizes concentrated waves of ultraviolet light, which are bounced back and forth between specialized mirrors six billion times per reading, enabling users to detect the explosive compounds used in common types of IEDs down to the parts per trillion range.

 Funded by the US Army Corps of Engineers